 - Make informed decisions about how to target your ads, what bids to set, and more.

 - Drive sales with new customers who typically convert on your website.

 - Benchmark audiences in your remarketing lists against the general population.

-An outdoor clothing company checks the Google Ads audience insights report for their 'All converters' list.
-They discover that the people who typically convert on their website are: women, ages 25 to 44, outdoor enthusiasts, mostly use mobile devices and currently in the market for shoes.
+An outdoor apparel company checks the Google Ads audience insights report for their "All converters" list.
+They discover that the people who typically convert on their website are: women, ages 25 to 44, outdoor enthusiasts, mostly use mobile devices, and currently in the market for shoes.
 They decide to create a campaign with ads that target this audience profile.

 How to access Audience insights

 - Click the tools icon in the top right corner of your screen.

 - From the page menu on the left click Audience insights.